Skip to Content

 The Wise Card comes from Wise, an international payment and transfer platform.
 Wise was set up to offer simple, lightning-fast and low-cost transactions.

 A Wise card works like a debit card.
-Put simply, if there’s money in your Wise account, then you can spend it anywhere Mastercard is accepted.
+This means that if there’s money in your Wise account, you can spend it anywhere Mastercard is accepted.
 You can pay via Wise in more than 50 currencies worldwide.
 A set amount of money can also be withdrawn in cash, and this varies by country.

 It’s free to open a Wise account, and then you can apply for the card.
 This will open the door to spending money all over the world – without any unreasonable fees or poor exchange rates.

-The rates compare very favourably indeed to the likes of PayPal, which is why anyone who gets paid from another country tends to fall in love with Wise and its far lower fees!
+The rates compare very favourably to the likes of PayPal, which is why anyone who gets paid from another country tends to fall in love with Wise and its low fees!

 “From a personal perspective, we love Wise – and so do the freelancers and partners we work with in the UK and Australia.”